-King Thutmose III, is the greatest ruler of Egypt throughout history, as he is the founder of the first Egyptian empire.
-He treated the peoples of the conquered countries with noble treatment; They lived in peace and prosperity after joining the Egyptian Empire.
-None of the records mention that he lost any battles and there are some obelisks that he built in different places in the world today.
-One of them is located in Central Park in upstate New York, and the other is located on the banks of the River Thames in London, and they both have a strange name, "Cleopatra's Needle"!
+King Thutmosis III, is the greatest ruler of Egypt throughout history, as he is the founder of the first Egyptian empire.
+He treated the people of the conquered countries with noble treatment; they lived in peace and prosperity after joining the Egyptian Empire.
+None of the records mention that he lost any battle and there are some obelisks he built in different places of the world today.
+One of them is located in Central Park in New York State, and the other is located on the banks of the Thames River in London, and both have a strange name, "Cleopatra's Needle"!

 During the splendid twenty-year reign of Hatshepsut, Thutmosis III devoted himself to military affairs as co-agent after the death of his father Thutmosis II, without any apparent disagreement with his stepmother.
 For this reason, it was difficult to understand the reasons that subsequently led him to erase the memory of the queen.
 Perhaps, he resembled Hatshepsut in the desire to give maximum prominence to his businesses.